NicolaHearn/IkeaOrCheeseConsoleWeb/TermsOfReference.md

 ## Objectives
 1. Create and deploy a website using HTML, CSS and Javascript
+2. Practice using github and branches as a team

 ## Scope
 In Scope | Out of Scope (Future Scope)